jessejpaul/CodeSnippets/README.md

-# CodeSnippets
+# A Random Collection of Code
-Random Code Snippets
+Here you will find a random collection of code snippets